umbraco/UmbracoDocs/marketplace-and-integrations/integrations/zapier.md

 In the _Content_ area of the backoffice, find the _Zapier Integrations_ dashboard.

 The dashboard is composed of two sections:

 - Content Properties - Zapier details and input fields for adding content configurations
-- Registered Subscription Hooks - list of registered entities.
+- Registered Subscription Hooks - a list of registered entities.

 The _Trigger Webhook_ action will send a test request to the Zap trigger, enabling the preview of requests in the Zap setup workflow.